 A.W.O.L. is BVU's alternative spring break program.
-In the past fourteen years we have sent around 375 volunteers 100,000 miles to volunteer 14,000 hours of service!
-We have volunteered in four different countries and ten different states.
+In the past sixteen years we have sent 641 volunteers 160,000 miles to volunteer 28,000 hours of service!
+We have volunteered in five different countries and ten different states.

 Mission: To immerse students in different cultures, heightened social awareness, and to advocate life-long social action through service on a local, regional, national and international level.

 This year's student coordinators Danielle Eden, Bonnie Keller, and Ryan Mellott have developed three wonderful trips!

 - Develop an understanding of relevant social issues and their root causes